Clemv95/jackett-ygg/README.md

-# Prowlarr with YGGTorrent Indexers
+# Jackett with YGGTorrent Indexers

 Thanks to @almottier for making the Prowlarr version, i've forked his repo to make the same thing to Jackett